WSU-kduncan/ceg3120-cicd-chaizedelo25/README-CI.md

   - To vaildate that the dockerfile is running the image on the container side run the command ```sudo docker run -p 4400:4200```

-  - To vaildate that the dockerfile is running the image on the host side we run ```http://localhost:4400.```
+  - To vaildate that the dockerfile is running the image on the host side we run ```http://localhost:4400.```, this localhost will be the ip address used to connect to the aws instance in our case.

   - Picture of dockerfile